Frequently Asked Questions

 3. How do I know if bankruptcy is right for me?

-If you are having difficulties keeping up with your bills, recently lost a job, or facing foreclosure, call the Law Office of Robert W. Kovacs, Jr. for a free consultation.
+If you are having difficulties keeping up with your bills, recently lost a job, or facing foreclosure, call Kovacs Law, P.C. for a free consultation.

 During the free consultation Attorney Kovacs will evaluate your case and provide you with a detailed explanation of how bankruptcy works and will affect you.